srgk26/EasyPlotting.jl/README.md

 ## Usage:

-1. Download and install Julia from https://julialang.org/downloads/ (or for Linux, with your respective package managers).
+1. Download and install Julia from https://julialang.org/downloads/ (Linux users, see below!).
 2. Open the Julia app, copy and paste at the prompt:

 ```